manjulashanmugam/Portfolio-simple-website/README.md

 This project is created as part of my learning journey in web development and serves as a beginner-level portfolio website.

 How to view
-you can access my portfolio website by visiting [link] feel free to explore the content and get in touch!
+you can access my portfolio website by visiting [https://manjulashanmugam.github.io/Portfolio-simple-website/] feel free to explore the content and get in touch!